therealexpertai/nlapi-nodejs/README.md

 # nlapi-nodejs
-NodeJS client for the expert.ai Natural Language API.
+**nlapi-nodejs** is a NodeJS client for the expert.ai Natural Language API.
+Natural Language API provides a lot of natural language understanding, document classification and information detection capabilities.
+You can therefore use this NodeJS client to add all those capabilities to NodeJS applications.
 Useful links for Natural Language API:

 - [Live demo](https://try.expert.ai)
 - [Documentation](https://docs.expert.ai/nlapi/latest/)
 - [Developer portal with API's Swagger UI](https://developer.expert.ai)

-Use this NodeJS client to add Natural Language understanding capabilities to NodeJS apps.
-Expert.ai Natural Language API provides a comprehensive set of [natural language understanding capabilities](https://docs.expert.ai/nlapi/latest/guide/): document analysis, document classification and information detection.

-The NodeJS client provides a class whose methods map to the functionalities of Natural Language API.
+This NodeJS client provides a class whose methods map to the resources of Natural Language API REST interface.
-It has methods corresponding to the processing resources of Natural Language API and methods to access API's self-documentation resources.
+It has methods corresponding to text-processing resources and methods to access API self-documentation resources.

 ## Installation